 Photo: wikimedia commons

-Jesus Christ is the central figure of the Christian religion, and He has had such a strong influence on our world that He is often called the most influential and inspiring person in the history of mankind.
-Compassion, love for neighbors, sacrifice, humility, repentance and forgiveness, to which Jesus called in his sermons and personal example, were concepts that were absolutely opposite to the values of ancient civilizations during His life on Earth.
-Nevertheless, today there are about 2.4 billion followers of His teachings and Christian faith in the world.
+Jesus Christ - central figure Christian religion, and He had such a strong influence on our world that He is often called the most influential and inspiring person in the history of mankind.
+Compassion, love for others, sacrifice, humility, repentance and forgiveness, which Jesus called for in His sermons and personal example, were concepts completely opposite to the values of ancient civilizations during His life on Earth.
+Yet today there are approximately 2.4 billion followers of His teachings and Christian faith in the world.

 What else to read